Forbes (NSW)

 Forbes has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects that may affect this region.
 Notable projects include Goldridge Estate, Forbes Development Project, Homemakers Centre Stage 2, and Forbes Multipurpose Equestrian Centre.
-The following details those most relevant.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.